Local audit for agent-written tests

 Inspect traces and diffs

-Compare runs, inspect evidence, and decide whether the workflow is trustworthy enough to keep.
+Compare runs, inspect evidence, and decide whether the generated test is trustworthy enough to keep.

 Promote the same file

-A workflow can start in `explore/` as a Postman replacement, then become the same file you commit, review, and promote to CI.
+A test can start in `explore/` as a Postman replacement, then become the same file you commit, review, and promote to CI.

 End to end